 The EU (Withdrawal) Bill, the ‘Repeal Bill’, sets out the legal framework for the UK leaving the EU.
-It is now being debated in the House of Commons as the UK government attempts to railroad it through parliament - here’s everything you need to know.
+It is now to be debated in the House of Lords as the UK government attempts to railroad it through parliament, with Labour's support - here’s everything you need to know.

 🔍 What’s happening at Westminster?